SamTseng/CATAR/README.md

     Double click the file: C:/Windows/SysWOW64/odbcad32.exe to open the 32 bits "ODBC Data Source Administrator" (ODSA).

-    Click on the "User DSN" Tab on the top of the ODSA window and then click "Add" on the right.
+    Click on the "System DSN" Tab on the top of the ODSA window and then click "Add" on the right.

     Then choose "Microsoft Access Driver (*.mdb)" and click on "Finish".